ossia/score-docs/docs/in-depth/in-depth.md

 # Advanced features

-This chapter describes various advanced use cases for *ossia score*.
+This chapter describes various advanced use cases for *ossia score*, and explains how the software works.

 {: .fs-6 .fw-300 }